abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 truly who and what I am,* then that’s the signal to let go, to not get caught in that process, and to bring more spaciousness to the mind.
-As soon as the mind says, *That’s mine, that’s yours, I wish I had one of those, I’m like this, he’s like that*, then that’s the time to get suspicious.
+As soon as the mind says, *That’s mine, that’s yours, I wish I had one of those, I’m like this, he’s like that,* then that’s the time to get suspicious.
 See the draw, the pull of that.
 We use the quality of mindfulness to notice the me-mine-yours flags and choose not to buy into them, not to fuel the engine.